robin-rpr/calos/INSTALL.rst

 :code:`configure` options
 -------------------------

-Charliecloud’s :code:`configure` has the following options in addition to the standard ones.
+Clearly’s :code:`configure` has the following options in addition to the standard ones.

 Feature selection: :code:`--disable-FOO`